 - Plan around people and habits: kids, pets, frequent movie nights, long sitting sessions, and the way you usually sit (leaning back, stretching out, or perching forward).

-- Be honest about time horizon and budget: are you buying a “few-year upgrade,” or something intended to last a decade-plus?
+- Be honest about time horizon and budget: are you buying a “few-year upgrade,” or something meant to last a decade-plus?

-A helpful way to think about this is to picture one typical day.
-For example, if it’s a family room where everyone piles in after school, you’ll likely want deeper comfort and upholstery that can handle spills and frequent cleaning.
-If it’s a compact apartment, you’ll care more about scale, lighter visual weight, and making sure the sofa doesn’t block pathways or doors.
+Think through a normal day in the room.
+If it’s a family space where everyone ends up after school, you’ll probably want deeper comfort and upholstery that can handle spills and frequent cleaning.
+In a compact apartment, scale and visual lightness matter more, along with making sure the sofa doesn’t block pathways or doors.

 Real story